timmb/HarmonicMotion/to do.md

-X BUG added node while pipeline is running - node is not properly started X- Refactor partial patch cords to not use WidgetPatchCord X- Node prototypes no longer create WidgetNode - now done via model
-- Test save and load
+X BUG added node while pipeline is running - node is not properly started X- Refactor partial patch cords to not use WidgetPatchCord X- Node prototypes no longer create WidgetNode - now done via model X- Test save and load
 - Expression node
 - OSCeleton OSC output
 - Refactor Factory to be part of Pipeline